 Hardware component validation, firmware functionality check, as well as product reliability are the key aspects of Reliability Demonstration Test (RDT).
 The module is expected to demonstrate MTBF (Mean Time Between Failure) of minimum 2.5 million hours in order to assess product early-life quality and potential failure modes.
-System integrator is expected to be provided with calculated as well as demonstrated MTBF estimates to include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling accordingly.
-In-lieu of calculated MTBF availability, component and module level FIT rates are acceptable as well.
-Planned and Unplanned power loss scenarios are to be accounted as part of MTBF demonstration.
+System integrator is expected to be provided with demonstrated MTBF estimates to include sample size, allowable functional failures (1), stress profile (per JESD218A, JESD219A workloads and temperature conditions) at 60%, and 90% confidence level Weibull modeling.
+Planned and Un-planned power loss scenarios are to be accounted as part of MTBF demonstration.